ronanaw/gitHub-commits/README.md

 Configure the Solution's $.Settings:

-1. Open the [sample Solution](Solution.lsoz) in your Linx Designer.
+1. Open the solution in your Linx Designer.
 1. Edit the $.Settings values:

    - `client_id`: Your GitHub app’s **Client ID**
    - `client_secret`: Your GitHub app’s **Client Secret**
-   - ‘owner’ : Insert the owner of your repository.
+   - `owner`: Insert the owner of your repository.
 E.g From the link https://github.com/linx-software, linx-software is the owner.

 1. Save the Solution.